"Hey, Marina! Got any plans for the holidays?"

 "I've been behind the counter plenty of times when you've muttered people's names under your breath.
 You never seemed like the type to go out of your way for someone like this."

-Pearl froze, mentally tripping over herself.
+Pearl froze, mentally tripping over her words.
 "Marina's— She's different.
 She doesn't care about my baggage, it's been nice for a change."

 Nora put her hands up.
 "Hey man, I don't really care, I'm just bugging you.
 What are you already doing for her?
 You've said you don't think you're doing enough."